 For core-access star implementations, consider these additional optimizations:

-on Cisco devicesUpdate switch firmware quarterly to patch bugs (e.g., via vendor portals like Cisco’s); test cables annually with a TDR for degradation (e.g., shorts from wear).
+show etherchannel summary on Cisco devicesUpdate switch firmware quarterly to patch bugs (e.g., via vendor portals like Cisco's); test cables annually with a TDR for degradation (e.g., shorts from wear).
 Clean dust from switch fans to prevent overheating.

-Implementing a star topology between core and access switches ensures a robust, scalable,
+Implementing a star topology between core and access switches ensures a robust, scalable, and efficient network design.
+With proper redundancy, VLAN segmentation, and routing considerations, a star topology forms the foundation of a well-structured enterprise network.

-You may dive deeper into topology articles to master their nuances and trade-offs.
+You may dive deeper into topology articles like hybrid topology to master their nuances and trade-offs.
 For hands-on learning, CloudMyLab offers hosted network simulation with tools like GNS3, EVE-NG, and Cisco Modeling Labs (CML).
 These cloud-based labs let you build, test, and refine star topologies virtually, including testing CCNA-level protocols like LACP, PAgP, and RSTP.
 If you are working on your certification prep, a design validation, or troubleshooting practice, you can practice configurations for EtherChannel, VLAN trunking, and spanning tree optimization, all without hardware overhead.